Mom and son saving money to piggy bank

 Most of us would need some time to think or might do the opposite and splurge on impulse buying.

-It’s easy to say I’d give some to my family or buy a car, but it’s all about the finer details that give it meaning.
+It’s easy to say you’d give some family or buy a car, but it’s all about the finer details that give it meaning.
 Depending on the amount, it could be the difference between you paying off debts completely or walking away from a job you dislike.

 I’d always lean into creating opportunities for you and your family to have options in any given circumstance.

-20 years ago I got my first job at River Island and between then and now I believe I’ve had at least £480,000 after tax go through my bank.
-In hindsight, if I had given meaning to every pound and was intentional about my money, my family and I would truly have financial security.
+20 years ago I had my first job at River Island and between then and now I believe I’ve had at least £580,000 after tax go through my bank.
+In hindsight, if I had given meaning to every pound and penny whilst being intentional with my money, my family and I would truly have financial security.

 Join our community | Sign-up to our newsletter